-The Lungitude Foundation brings together people who are passionate about lung transplant excellence for patients and carers.
+The Lungitude Foundation brings together people who are passionate about lung transplant excellence for patients, primary caregivers and their supporters.

 Launched in March 2017, Lungitude is a registered Australian charity that advocates for a human (patient) best practice outcome, rather than a health system outcome.

 What started off as funding research into lung (organ) rejection post transplant, inspired by The Margaret Pratt Foundation, now covers the whole lung transplant journey for both patients and carers.

 Our journeys as patients, primary caregivers, family members, friends or industry experts have resulted in a unique collaboration.